Continue with LinkedIn

 Unlike many competitors, Passpack lacks browser extensions for autofill and auto-login features, making it feel less seamless during everyday use while noting security concerns with them.

-Tell us your opinion about Passpack and help others.
+Tell us your opinion about Passpack and help others make informed decisions.

 Copy Link

-In short, it aims to solve the problem of securely creating, sharing, and storing passwords and credentials across a growing team.
+In short, it solves the problem of securely creating, sharing, and managing passwords and credentials across a team without sacrificing usability.

 Passpack review

-Passpack is a team-oriented password manager built for SMBs and agencies.
-It offers a 28-day free trial and paid plans starting around $1.50/user per month.
+Passpack is a team-oriented password manager built for SMBs, agencies, and growing enterprises.
+It offers a 28-day free trial and annual subscriptions starting at $1.50/user per month.
+For a full breakdown of each plan, see our Passpack pricing review.

 Standout benefits include baked-in compliance features (SOC2 audit reports, enforced password policies) and new directory integrations for Google/Microsoft IAM.